Red Light Research 2026

 The internet makes it feel like you can choose wrong

-If you have spent time researching red and near infrared light, you will have seen it: charts that claim one exact wavelength is best for a specific outcome, lists that treat tiny differences as decisive, and product comparisons that imply your results depend on picking the right nanometre.
+If you've spent time researching red and near-infrared light, you've seen it: charts claiming one exact wavelength is best for a specific outcome, lists treating tiny differences as decisive, and product comparisons implying your results depend on picking the right nanometer.

 Wavelengths are easy to compare on paper.
-Real use is not.
-When people argue over a 10 nm difference, they are usually skipping the parts that actually change what the body receives: distance, beam spread, treatment area, session time, and whether the routine is realistic enough to stick with.
+Real use isn't.
+When people argue over a 10 nm difference, they're usually skipping the parts that actually change what your body receives: distance, beam spread, treatment area, session time, and whether the routine is realistic enough to stick with.

-The issue is not that wavelength discussions exist.
-It is that they are often presented as settled answers, while the evidence underneath them is still evolving and sometimes surprisingly overlapping.
+The issue isn't that wavelength discussions exist.
+It's that they're often presented as settled answers, while the evidence underneath is still evolving and sometimes surprisingly overlapping.

 What "wavelength equivalence" means